-(c) In addition, through Savills' supplier on-boarding and contracting process, suppliers to Savills are required to conduct their business in full compliance with all applicable laws, including compliance with the Modern Slavery Act, and to comply with the Savills Code of Conduct.
-There is also ongoing monitoring of standards, including the use of a due diligence questionnaire, updated and most recently completed by suppliers at initial onboarding and then revisited annually in April - June, which includes a section relating to human rights to ensure that suppliers are adhering to their legal and ethical obligations, particularly in relation to Modern Slavery.
+- (i) Employment should be freely chosen - (ii) Freedom of association and the right to collective bargaining are respected - (iii) Working conditions are safe and hygienic - (iv) Child labour should not be used - (v) Living wages are paid - (vi) Working hours are not excessive - (vii) No discrimination - (viii) Regular employment is provided - (ix) No harsh or inhumane treatment - (c) In addition, through Savills' supplier on-boarding and contracting process, suppliers to Savills are required to conduct their business in full compliance with all applicable laws, including compliance with the Modern Slavery Act, and to comply with the Savills Code of Conduct.
 Savills re-visits the questions in the due diligence questionnaire on an annual basis with the Sustainability Team and Operational Risks Team.
-The due diligence questionnaire also references Savills' code of conduct and core principles.

-- (d) A performance management programme was launched in 2021 which requires service partners to report back to Savills on any ethical and compliance concerns, including modern slavery.
-Any concerns would be addressed in quarterly review meetings for Tier 1 providers and 6 monthly meetings for Tier 2 providers.
-Other statuses would be reviewed on an as needed basis.
-Savills has not received any such reports in the last financial year. - (e) Whistleblowing: Savills has also adopted a Speak Up Policy which provides support to employees who have concerns, including about modern slavery violations, within the business or its supply chains.
+The due diligence questionnaire also references Savills' code of conduct and core principles. - (d) Whistleblowing: Savills has also adopted a Speak Up Policy which provides support to employees who have concerns, including about modern slavery violations, within the business or its supply chains.
 Savills encourages those with concerns to raise them with senior management at the earliest opportunity.
-Senior management is required to objectively investigate allegations and ensure appropriate actions are taken.
+Senior management are required to objectively investigate allegations and ensure appropriate actions are taken.
 The Policy sets out examples of concerns that should be reported, including failure to comply with any legal duty.
-Concerns can be reported through Safecall (an independent reporting service), an immediate manager, senior manager, Business Head, the relevant CEO or Managing Director of a subsidiary, or the Group Legal and Company Secretary of Savills plc.
+Concerns can be reported through Safecall (an independent reporting service), an immediate manager, senior manager, Business Head, the relevant CEO or Managing Director of a subsidiary, or Group Legal and Company Secretary of Savills plc.
 Anyone who reports concerns in good faith is protected against any detriment arising from their report.
 Savills has a zero tolerance approach to any breach of this policy.
 Any breach may constitute gross misconduct and in terms of supply chain partners may result in termination of contract.
-During the last financial year, Savills has not received any reports of potential modern slavery in relation to sites owned by SGS. - (f) Training: Modern Slavery Awareness Training is provided to office staff across Savills UK Ltd and Savills Management Resourcing. - (g) Risk and response: Savills considers the modern slavery risk in its business and supply chains to be low.
-However, it maintains a risk-based approach to assess the likelihood of the existence of Modern Slavery in its supply chains, and, if an issue should be identified, it is committed to, where appropriate, working collaboratively with the supplier to fully eradicate any instance of Modern Slavery, and in doing so seek to adopt an approach that produces the safest outcome for potential victims. - 2.2 As the owner of shopping centres and retail parks, SGS is particularly aware of the risks of modern slavery in the retail sector and also in the construction sector.
+During the last financial year, Savills has not received any reports of potential modern slavery in relation to sites owned by SGS. - (e) Training: Modern Slavery Awareness Training is provided to relevant staff across Savills (UK) Ltd and Savills Management Resources Limited. - (f) Risk and response: Savills considers the modern slavery risk in its business and supply chains to be low.
+However, it maintains a risk-based approach to assess the likelihood of the existence of Modern Slavery in its supply chains, and, if an issue should be identified, it is committed to, where appropriate, working collaboratively with the supplier to fully eradicate any instance of Modern Slavery, and in doing so seek to adopt an approach that produces the safest outcome for potential victims. - 2.3.
+As the owner of shopping centres and retail parks, SGS is particularly aware of the risks of modern slavery in the retail sector and also in the construction sector.
 SGS takes these risks very seriously and, through GM and Savills, expects these risks to be mitigated.
-For example, the standard terms of the unit lease at the Lakeside Shopping Centre include a requirement to comply with applicable laws, which includes the Modern Slavery Act, in the use, occupation or otherwise in connection with the unit.
+For example, the standard terms of a unit lease at the Lakeside Shopping Centre include a requirement to comply with applicable laws, which includes the Modern Slavery Act, in the use, occupation or otherwise in connection with the unit.
 Breach of this terms can result in the lease being forfeited.